NUpolisci/Workshops/README.md

 # Workshops
 This repository is a clearing house for resources for individual workshops held at the Politcal Science Department at Northwestern University.
 These workshops are taught using R.

-# Software
-For workshops, it's best to install [R and RStudio] (https://sites.northwestern.edu/researchcomputing/resources/r-and-rstudio/) on your own laptop (both are free).
-If you can't install these programs or run into issues installing packages, [RStudio Cloud] (https://sites.northwestern.edu/researchcomputing/resources/r-and-rstudio/#option-2-rstudio-cloud) is a good option.

-# Workshops

 ## Current Workshops
 [Fall Module 1](https://github.com/NUpolisci/Fall-Module-1)